 - Errands (things to do when you’re out and about)

 - Computer (things to do when you’re at your computer)

 Once that is done, I want you to take a look at the tasks and see if there are any tasks that take less than 2 minutes to complete.
 If there are, do them now.

 For example, you’re written down that you need to change the lightbulb of your desk lamp.
 Do it.
 It will literally take one minute and you won’t be thinking about it during the week.

 Now it’s time to start planning out your week.

-First of, grab your braindump list and distribute those tasks throughout the week.
-Don’t forget to schedule similar tasks to the same days.
+First, grab your brain dump list and distribute those tasks throughout the week.
+Don’t forget to schedule similar tasks for the same days.
 Why run errands three days in a row when you can do it all at once?